Expert tips to cut your house extension costs

 Kitchen extension

-For residential projects like extensions, renovations and new builds, architects are usually hired after a client: has a rough idea of the brief, even if it’s still vague, e.g. ‘We’d like a larger open-plan kitchen’ or ‘We need an extra bedroom’ has set an outline budget and knows how it will be financed is in ownership of the property/land.* *Can… Read more »
+For residential projects like extensions, renovations and new builds, architects are usually hired after a client: has a rough idea of the brief, even if it’s still vague (e.g. “larger open-plan kitchen”, “extra bedroom”). has set an outline budget and knows how it will be financed. is in ownership of the property/land.* Before you… Read more »

 Extension and renovation finance options – a simple guide to home loans